 That's remarkable.

-Well, then we get Sarah Carter into the whole conversation that went on earlier today between the president on Twitter going after Jeff Sessions and saying, uh, hello, it's not the IDG's job.
+Well, then we get Sarah Carter into the whole conversation that went on earlier today between the president on Twitter going after Jeff Sessions and saying, hello, it's not the IDG's job.

-I mean, what Horowitz can do is that he can investigate this, but look how long the investigation has already taken into the use of a private uh server and email system by Hillary Clinton.
+But look how long the investigation has already taken into the use of a private server, an email system by Hillary Clinton.

 I mean, this has been a year-long process.